jboss-developer/jboss-eap-quickstarts/jts/README.md

 _Note:_ You will see the following warnings in the server log.
 You can ignore these warnings.

     WFLYJCA0091: -ds.xml file deployments are deprecated.
 Support may be removed in a future version.
-    ARJUNA022261: ServerTopLevelAction detected that the transaction was inactive

 Undeploy the Archive
 --------------------